 For instance, you might introduce them to water sports or swimming.
 You help them normalize injury and work on rehab.

 They get back to movement.
 They feel happier.
 They meet new friends at dragon boating or the local pool.

 Or, maybe you give your stressed-out client some relaxation techniques, a bit of mobility work to do at their desk, and the number of a healthy meal delivery service.
 Plus, you empathize with their challenges.

 They calm down a little, move more in their day, concentrate better, and (as a result of better focus and hence productivity) even find time to come home half an hour earlier, which makes their spouse happier.

-Pull a lever in one domain of deep health, and gears in other domains will also move.
+Pull a lever in one dimension of Deep Health, and gears in other dimensions will also move.

-Use the connections between deep health domains to your advantage.
+Use the connections between Deep Health dimensions to your advantage.
 If one area is off-limits or temporarily broken, try another one.